nikita-skobov/bash-source-combine/README.md

 ## What is it?

-Bash source combine is a script that uses the import part of [bash oo-framework](https://github.com/niieani/bash-oo-framework) to accomplish a basic form of bash compilation.
+bash-source-combine is a script that uses the import part of [bash oo-framework](https://github.com/niieani/bash-oo-framework) to accomplish a basic form of bash compilation.

 Specifically, it can take import syntax in the form: